hakhakobian/regallery/readme.txt

 == Upgrade Notice ==
-* 1.12.4: Added Full cover image option for Slideshow view.
+* 1.13.0: Added possibility to generate image description and alt text with AI based on the image title.
 Enjoy free functionality and add your suggestions via WP forum.

 == Changelog ==

-= 1.12.4 =
+= 1.13.0 =
-= Updated: 01.05.2025 =
+= Updated: 07.05.2025 =
+* **Added:** Possibility to generate image description with AI based on the image title.
+* **Added:** Possibility to generate image alt text with AI based on the image title for improved SEO.
 * **Added:** Full cover image option for Slideshow view.
+* **Added:** Option to hide gallery settings in the Gutenberg editor.
 * **Fixed:** Options reset issue.
 * **Fixed:** Use post excerpt as image description (if available) for dynamic posts.
+* **Fixed:** Video icon position when lightbox is disabled.
+* **Fixed:** Certain options not functioning when "Image Click" is set to "None" in Mosaic and Masonry views.

 = 1.12.3 =
 = Updated: 22.04.2025 =